Georgia Redcoat Marching Band: The Dancz Era (1955-1991)

 In 1955, Dr. Mitchell handpicked Roger Dancz as Director, and the Redcoat Band excelled under Roger’s leadership.
-Roger brought his wife to UGA with him, Phyllis Dancz, who became the Director of the Auxiliaries.
+Roger brought his wife, Phyllis Dancz, to UGA with him, who became the Director of the Auxiliaries.

 Before their arrival, the band was known simply as the Georgia Marching Band.
 With the arrival of the Danczes, the band began to grow in size and perform more elaborate halftime shows.
+In 1956, the band had 96 playing members, with eight dancing majorettes, and 20 flag-twirlers.
 In 1959, Phyllis Dancz formed the "Georgettes", a dance line that performs alongside the band during the pre-game and halftime shows.
 Later on, the Bulldog Banners, later known as the Georgia Flag Line, was formed to add color and motion to the halftime show.

+There are several stories as to how the Redcoats got their nickname.
+One version has an Atlanta reporter writing about a joint concert among the bands of Georgia and Georgia Tech.
+While the Tech band was known as the “yellow-jacketed band,” the reporter found it necessary to dub UGA’s band as “the red-coated band."
+However, no one has yet cited or dated the original newspaper clipping, so the story remains somewhat of a mystery among Redcoat band members and Redcoat Alumni.